 Adams and Wynn Bullock, Lynn Radekas professional photography

-career spans more than forty-five years.
+career spans nearly fifty years.
 His love of the grand landscapes

-and intimate details of the American West was born
+and intimate details of the American West was born on his first

-photography has been featured in eight National Park posters
+has been featured in eight National Park posters and several calendars

-Radeka: The American West and several ghost town calendars
+The American West and several ghost town calendars published

 Top Photographers: Landscape" and has been published